DLR-AMR/t8code/scripts/README.md

 #### check_valgrind.sh

-This script runs Valgrind on a binary paths provided as a parameter with specified memory leak detection flags.
+This script runs Valgrind on a binary path provided as a parameter with specified memory leak detection flags.
 The Valgrind output is parsed.
 As a second argument, you can provide a path to a suppression file that is used by Valgrind to suppress certain errors (e.g. [valgrind_suppressions_file](valgrind_suppressions_file.supp)).

 #### find_all_test_binary_paths.sh